If school nurses get sick, it could put Wichita Public Schools in a bind

-Nurses are preparing to handle students that could have the Coronavirus, but is there enough nursing staff if some nurses get sick?
+Nurses are preparing to handle students that could have the coronavirus but is there enough nursing staff if some get sick?

-“We don’t have enough nurses to cover that,” said Wichita Public Schools Health Services Director Kimber Casitz.
+“We don’t have enough nurses to be able to cover that,” said Wichita Public Schools Health Services Director Kimber Kasitz.

-There is a need for more nurses at Wichita Public Schools.
-If a nurse is out sick, it will have USD259 looking to the staff to fill that gap, which is why the schools are planning for every scenario.
+There is a need for more nurses in the district.
+If a nurse is out sick, it will have USD 259 looking to the staff to fill that gap, which is why the schools are planning for every scenario.

-“This is something with all under working together as a building team without administrators and figuring out who is the appropriate personnel that can assist with protections in place,” said Casitz.
+“This is something that would fall under working together as a building team with our administrators and figuring out who is the appropriate personnel that can assist with protections in place,” said Kasitz.

 The first step is to lower the number of students coming into the nurse’s office.
 Teachers will have first aid and distribute needed daily medications.